Munakata Taisha: Enshrined kami

-It was formerly an imperial shrine of the first rank (官幣大社, kanpei taisha) in the Modern system of ranked Shinto Shrines.

 Three shrines

 All three shrines are located in Fukuoka Prefecture, yet they are all on separate islands.
 The main shrine, Hetsu-gū, is located on the mainland of Kyūshū.
 Nakatsu-gū is established at the foot of Mt.
 Mitake on the island of Ōshima off the west coast of Kyūshū.
 The final shrine, Okitsu-gū, is on the island of Okinoshima located in the middle of the Genkai Sea.
 The shrine occupies the entire island, therefore women are not allowed to set foot on the island and men must perform a purification ceremony before landing.

-In 2009 the three shrines were submitted for future inscription on the UNESCO World Heritage List as part of the serial nomination Okinoshima Island and Related Sites in Munakata Region.
+In 2009 the three shrines were submitted for future inscription on the UNESCO World Heritage List as part of the serial nomination Sacred Island of Okinoshima and Associated Sites in the Munakata Region.

-In July, 2017 Japan's Okinoshima Island gained UNESCO World Heritage Status.
+In July, 2017 Japan's Okinoshima Island gained UNESCO World Heritage Site status.

+History

+According to legend, the origins of Munakata lie in Japanese mythology.
+Per the Kojiki and Nihon Shoki, When Amaterasu Omikami and Susanoo no Mikoto made a vow, Amaterasu bit into pieces Susanoo's sword, and the three Munakata goddesses were born from the pieces that blew out.
+The goddesses, following Amaterasu's divine command, descended to the Tsukushi Munakata Islands in the Genkai Sea to watch over and help the imperial grandson Ninigi no Mikoto, and began to rule this land, which is said to be the origin of Munakata Taisha Shrine.
+Regarding the sacred objects and shrines of the three Munakata shrines, the Chikuzen Fudoki states, 'When Munakata-no-Okami descended from the heavens to Mount Saimon, he presented the blue jewel-placed in Okutsu Shrine, the eight-foot purple jewel-placed in Nakatsu Shrine, and the Yatagara-no-kagami-in Henotsu Shrine.
+Per these accounts,Empress Jingu prayed here for the safety of her voyage during her conquest of the Three Kingdoms of Korea, and this miraculous power led to the custom of sending offering messengers to Munakata on various occasions.
+The Yamato court held the shrine in high esteem, and whenever the capital was relocated in ancient times, a branch shrine was enshrined in the Kashikodokoro (a sacred place) within the palace.
+This anecdote also provides insight into how the shrine came to be worshipped as the guardian deity of safe navigation.